kumoru/kumoru.io-hugo/README.md

 Currently [kumoru.io](http://kumoru.io) is being hosted on Github Pages.
 The [Kumoru org repo](https://github.com/kumoru/kumoru.github.io) is included as a submodule, and it is where Hugo-generated files are pushed.

-To deploy the latest changes, run the included script: `./deploy.sh`
+To deploy the latest changes, run the included script: `./deploy.sh`.
+The first argument to the script is an optional commit message.